canton7/Simple.Migrations/README.md

 It doesn't provide SQL generation, or an out-of-the-box command-line tool, or other fancy features.
 It does however provide a set of simple, extendable, and composable tools for integrating migrations into your application.

+**WARNING: Until SimpleMigrations reaches versoin 1.0, I reserve the right to make minor backwards-incompatible changes to the API.**

 Installation
 ------------